Insensitizing control problems for the stabilized Kuramoto-Sivashinsky system: Carleman estimates for different

 for all $\lambda\geq \lambda^*$ and $s\geq s^*$, where $I_{KS}(\cdot)$ and $I_H(\cdot;\cdot)$ are given by \eqref{Notation_KS} and \eqref{Notation_heat} respectively. \end{theorem}

-Let us shortly point out the idea behind the proof for the Carleman inequality \eqref{Carleman-second-app}. \begin{itemize} \item[(i)] In this case, observe that the Carleman estimate for $\zeta$ will always be associated with an observation integral of $\zeta$ and there is no chance to absorb it by any of the leading integrals.
+Let us shortly point out the idea behind the proof for the Carleman inequality \eqref{Carleman-second-app}. \begin{itemize} \item[(i)] For the variables $u$ satisfying fourth order parabolic equation, we use the Carleman estimate given by \Cref{thm-Zhou}.

+\item[(ii)] We observe that the Carleman estimate for $\zeta$ will always be associated with an observation integral of $\zeta$ and there is no chance to absorb it by any of the leading integrals.
 In fact, there is a coupling by $\zeta_x$ to the equation of $\theta$ and therefore, we are going to use a Carleman estimate for the variable $\zeta_x$, see \Cref{Lemma-Careleman-zeta_x}.

 In this context, we recall the work \cite{Cerpa_Careno}, where such a Carleman estimate has been established.